 Care of the scarves: Hand-wash silk scarves in cool water with mild soap; do not wring or twist.
 Line-dry and iron on the reverse side, if needed.

-My silk artwork was recently featured in Laguna Beach Magazine.
+My silk artwork was featured last year in Laguna Beach Magazine.
 Sign up for my email list for early notification of new inventory (link at bottom of page).